B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 # Audio Caption Examples

-Below are a few examples of the generated audio captionsL:
+Below are a few examples of the generated audio captions:

 ![Dog](../assets/img/image_captions/Dog.jpg){: .postImage}
 **Generated caption:**    "a dog is chasing a ball in the grass"  [Click for audio caption](../assets/img/image_captions/dog.mp3)